leonardoborges/octopress/source/_posts/2012-01-01-so-long-2011-year-highlights.markdown

 ### Languages

-I decided to learn Clojure and started an internal user group at ThoughtWorks Sydney - you can read a brief report on our first [here][9].
+I decided to learn Clojure and started an internal user group at ThoughtWorks Sydney - you can read a brief report on our first meetup [here][9].

 The group's been a bit off lately since I was on leave in Brazil and then the whole holiday season happened but it's definitely one of the things I want to make happen more often in the new year.